-'Dickens presents Scrooge as a dislikable character'.
+'Dickens' initial presentation of Scrooge presents him as a dislikable character'.

 Starting with this extract, explore how far you agree with this opinion.

 Marley was dead: to begin with.
 There is no doubt whatever about that.
 The register of his burial was signed by the clergyman, the clerk, the undertaker, and the chief mourner.
 Scrooge signed it: and Scrooge's name was good upon 'Change, for anything he chose to put his hand to.
 Old Marley was as dead as a door-nail.